rwstrom/xgs/.github/README.md

 After unzipping drop a copy of your rom file into the folder and click on the executable.

 Note: linux/macos platforms will need sdl2 and boost installed.
+Note: The default ROM file name is xgs.rom

+Run xgs-rws --help for a list of options.

 # Compiling